How to make a DIY Jigsaw Table (Step by Step Guide)

 How to mount a jigsaw to a table.
 Inverted jigsaw fixed to a table with screws.

-NOTE: The hole for the jigsaw blade should be wide enough so the blade is free and does not touch the outer edge of the circle in any way.
-Also, you should be able to insert blades of different sizes.
+NOTE: The hole for the jigsaw blade should be wide enough so the blade is free and does not touch the outer edge of the hole in any way.
+Also, you should be able to freely insert blades of varying sizes without restrictions.

 Step 2: Attach the table legs